Top chef says restaurants cannot survive social distancing rules

 Contact sports

-Under the Government’s five-step plan to re-open the economy after the coronavirus crisis, sport can resume behind closed doors on June 29th, the same date as restaurants will be allowed to re-open.
-GAA and soccer and earmarked to return three weeks later on July 20th, with full contact sports, including boxing, to return in August.
+Under the Government’s five-step plan to reopen the economy after the coronavirus crisis, sport can resume behind closed doors on June 29th, the same date as restaurants will be allowed to reopen.
+GAA and soccer are earmarked to return three weeks later on July 20th, with full contact sports, including boxing, to return in August.

 However, the Government and its medical advisers currently insist that the two-metre rule will remain in place even at that time.